-Temple of Hatshepsut - The mortuary temple of Queen Hatshepsut, located beneath the cliffs of Deir-el-Bahari.
+Temple of Hatshepsut - The mortuary temple of Queen Hatshepsut, located beneath the cliffs of Deirel Bahari.
 It mirrored her predecessor Mentuhotep II's temple, but on a much grander scale as Hatshepsut needed to establish her authority and legitimacy of her reign in a more obvious way than male predecessors.

-Day 9: Kom Ombo
+Day 9: Kom Ombo Meals: B, L, D

 Continue to Edfu, south of Esna, to visit the Temple of Horus and its wealth of inscriptions.
 Although it was built under the Ptolemaic dynasty, its style appears much older, and it remains impressively intact.
-During lunch, sail to the agricultural town of Kom Ombo, famous for its Ptolemaicera twin temples to falcon-headed Horus and crocodileheaded Sobek.
+During lunch, sail to the agricultural town of Kom Ombo, famous for its Ptolemaic-era twin temples of the falcon-headed Horus and crocodile-headed Sobek.
 This evening, sail toward Aswan.